PROPOSED COUNTY COUNCIL DUMP SITE.

 -It’s a limited company and has to have yearly audited accounts.

-and equipment like computers and photo copying, which are
+stationary and equipment like computers and photo copying,

 - Our yearly insurance (which is a substantial portion of